See videos about Always Lost: A Meditation on War:

 He approached English professor Marilee Swirczek and they envisioned an art/humanities exhibition that would personalize the wars--Operation Enduring Freedom and Operation Iraqi Freedom--through poems, prose and photographs.
 English instructor and retired Marine Major Kevin Burns selected the name for the exhibition from an observation by American writer Gertrude Stein: "War is never fatal but always lost.
 Always lost."

 Installed at Western Nevada College, Carson City in spring 2009, the original exhibition generated an overwhelming response.
 One guest book comment read, "A national treasure."
 By word-of-mouth, the story of Always Lost began to spread, and inquiries came from across the country.
 The Nevada Arts Council, a division of the Department of Cultural Affairs and the National Endowment for the Arts, awarded WNC a grant to support the project and reformat it as a traveling exhibition.
-Always Lost made its national debut at the University of Wisconsin, Marinette in the fall of 2010 and has been displayed at more than 50 colleges, universities, and veterans’ organizations throughout the United States.
+Always Lost made its national debut at the University of Wisconsin, Marinette in the fall of 2010 and through July 2016, was displayed at more than 50 colleges, universities, and veterans’ organizations throughout the United States.

-U.S. Senators Harry Reid and Dean Heller signed a 2011 Congressional letter in support of Always Lost and have presented the exhibit with letters of commendation.
+U.S. Senators Harry Reid and Dean Heller signed a 2011 Congressional letter in support of Always Lost and presented the exhibit with letters of commendation.
 The Daughters of the American Revolution, John C. Fremont Chapter, recognized Professor Swirczek's stewardship of the exhibition with their 2012 Medal of Honor for Patriotism.
 Always Lost received congressional recognition from U.S. Congressman Mark Amodei and official proclamations from Nevada Governor Brian Sandoval; the Carson City, Nevada, Board of Supervisors; and the Washoe County, Nevada, Board of County Commissioners.
 Always Lost was selected as an official Nevada 150 Sesquicentennial exhibit by the NV150 Commission.

 Friends of the Project: